By Neil Merrett

 Perhaps a more fitting title for the game may be Monster Hunter Village.
 For the latest game at its best feels a strangely more intimate experience based around a cycle of hunt and capture missions required to build a solid safety net of finance, armour, food and tools.
 All this is done while seeking assistance from a trusted community around you when things get tough and lending a helping hand in return.
 What could be more human than that?

 As the series’ title suggests, the simple aim of the game is to set out to different areas on an island and hunt down a selection of gigantic impressive creatures – think Pokemon, but with explosive ammunition, gas traps and a lot more clubbing on the head.
+You then get to make things out of the creatures you capture or kill.

 It is these creatures that create the central challenge and conflict in the title, with battles potentially feeling like epic sagas, or harrowing ordeals, depending on how well a player has prepared, or the number of fellow hunters joining in.

-Although the in-game text tutorials spell out and explain the various functions and mechanics to keep you alive while hitting electric unicorns on the head, the game can initially feel like it is a kind of foreign language that can only be learned and mastered through osmosis and playing with others.
+Although the in-game text tutorials spell out and explain many of the various functions and mechanics to keep you alive while hitting electric unicorns on the head, the game can initially feel like it is a kind of foreign language that can only be learned and mastered through osmosis and playing with others.
 This can mean that key gameplay mechanics can come off as esoteric or nonsensical for the uninitiated.

 Whether included out of design choice, cultural differences in western and Japanese approaches to programming, or a lack of development time, overcoming the esoteric nature of Monster Hunter seems to be a key appeal of the franchise.